25 Amazing Omnichannel Statistics Every Marketer Should Know (Updated for 2021)

 What Exactly Does it Mean to be Omnichannel?

-Today’s consumers shop across multiple channels and multiple devices.
+Even before the pandemic, consumers shop across multiple channels and multiple devices.
 They may find something online and then head into the store to make the purchase.
 Or conversely, they may be at a brick-and-mortar location, see an article of clothing they like but not in the correct size, and then pull out a tablet to check inventory and make the purchase.
 Any number of scenarios like this exist but the most important aspect of omnichannel is that each of these channels are interconnected to provide a seamless experience and connected purchase journey.

 In multichannel marketing, a company may use different channels to interact with the customer but each channel is managed separately with a different strategy.
 Omnichannel is centered around the customer and ensuring that customers can easily and seamlessly navigate between each company touchpoint to make a single purchase.